-Our firm, JD Law, is one of the most prestigious criminal defense law firms in North San Diego County; here, you will get high-quality criminal defense representation when you need it most.
+Our firm, jD LAW, P.C., is one of the most prestigious criminal defense law firms in North San Diego County; here, you will get high-quality criminal defense representation when you need it most.
 San Diego criminal defense attorney James N. Dicks has worked in the criminal field for more than 30 years.
 As a former police officer and narcotics investigator and as a skilled criminal defense specialist, he can help you take steps toward securing a more favorable result for your case.

 We have a proven track record of success with numerous case results that testify to our legal abilities.
 Attorney James N. Dicks offers his services, time, and energy to assist clients charged with a wide range of crimes.
 He has handled hundreds of criminal cases, in state and federal courts, and uses this experience to help those dealing with criminal court.

 When Attorney Dicks takes on a case, he will work hard for his client from the time of pre-file investigations to an appeal of the jury’s verdict, if necessary.
 And he will fight to ensure any case he takes on never makes it that far.

 A San Diego criminal lawyer from our firm can provide you with high-caliber defense representation when you need it most.
 Our firm has successfully handled hundreds of criminal cases, large and small, in the state, federal, and military courts.
 We urge you to contact our firm at (760) 630-2000 today and schedule a confidential consultation where we can review the defense strategies we would use for your case.